 ֎ Explore the delivery value stream(s) together.
 Take managers to the gemba, to where the work is done.
 Develop a common understanding of value flow, where the bottlenecks are (Theory of Constraints view), and where the overburden, inconsistencies, and waste are (Lean view).

 ֎ Visualise flow of work.
 Develop a common view of the value stream.
-[Common to all three groups: management, Devops, and ITSM].
 Value Stream Mapping may produce the first-ever holistic view of the work.
 Usually, at least one senior person is shocked by how it really works.

 ֎ Wait for the pennies to drop: management will see places where they are part of the problem (see the first half of John Seddon’s Beyond Command and Control).
 Set management to find ways to get out of the way of flow.
 These are low hanging fruit and very good for morale.
 (See Gary Hamel’s new book Humanocracy for a sizzling attack on bureaucracy).